 We won't be reviewing each and every single Fossil Group device partly because this mega plan is upending how we think about gadgets, wearables and connected accessories.

 We're not talking 100 different spec lists, form factors, processors, screen tech etc etc but three main categories: accessories, smartwatches with screens and hybrids without screens and many, many different styles.
 There's actually only strictly about 20 - 30 devices listed.

 If you're looking for a subtle, good-looking wearable check out the other designer collaborations and stylish wearables before scrolling your way through this little lot.
-At our count there's 74 so far - impressive.
+At our count there's now 95 - impressive.

-It's also worth noting that whatever Fossil's plans for 2017 (200?) the only device on the list to score 8/10 (four stars) is the Misfit Ray.
+It's also worth noting that whatever Fossil's plans for 2017 (200?) the only devices on the list to score 8/10 (four stars) is the Misfit Ray and now the Misfit Phase.
 Sure, we have only tested a fraction so far but Fossil still has a ways to go getting function to match form.
 For starters, please no more flat tyres on the smartwatches.